Compressed air foam system: Description

-A compressed air foam system is defined as a standard water pumping system that has an entry point where compressed air can be added to a foam solution to generate foam.
-The air compressor also provides energy, which, gallon for gallon, propels compressed air foam rather than aspirated or standard water nozzles.
+A compressed air foam system is defined as a standard water pumping system that has an entry point where compressed air can be added to a foam solution to generate firefighting foam for delivery through a monitor or nozzle.
+This is one of several methods used for foam generation throughout the world, including inline eductors.

-It is proven that CAFS attacks all three sides of the fire triangle simultaneously.
-The foam blankets the fuel, thereby reducing the fuel’s capacity to seek a source of oxygen.
-The CAFS solution adheres to ceilings and walls, more readily aiding in rapid reduction in heat.
-Also, the opaque surfaces of the foam, as it adheres to walls and ceilings, shield the fuel source from radiant energy.
-(Brooks, 2005; Brooks, 2006) - Later disproven in NIST Study, see below.
+The intent of CAFS is to attack all three sides of the fire triangle simultaneously.
+The foam blankets the fuel, thereby reducing the fuel's capacity to seek a source of oxygen.
+Due to the surfactant properties of foam, the CAFS solution has a lower surface tension when compared to water.
+This allows the solution to form a thin coating on the surface of any fuel it is applied to, more readily aiding in rapid reduction in heat.

 CAFS may also refer to any pressurized water style extinguisher that is charged with foam and pressurized with compressed air.

-It has later been proven that CAFS is no more effective at extinguishing interior fires than regular water and may actually be detrimental to interior attacks.
-It also had the habit of burning firefighters during offensive interior operations due to introducing air (part of the fire tetrahedron) and generating more steam when attempting to combat initial fires.
+Some experts believe that CAFS is no more effective at extinguishing interior fires than regular water and may actually be detrimental to interior attacks.
+CAFS operations rely on air, which is part of the fire triangle, and this may cause an increase in fire intensity as well as producing excess steam which could endanger firefighters.